NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ### Testing
 Tests for this app can be ran by opening the tests/index.html file in a web browser.

+You can also test this app by going [here](https://htmlpreview.github.io/?https://github.com/NicolasFlamel1/ledger-mimblewimble-coin/blob/master/tests/index.html) with a web browser that supports [WebUSB](https://caniuse.com/webusb).

 ### Commands
 The app supports the following commands.